GAIN are here to help you through this difficult time

 The advice for people who have had GBS is the same as for anyone else.
 A common misconception is that people who have had GBS have a weakened or damaged immune system – this isn’t the case, and you are no more or less likely to contract the coronavirus or to be adversely affected by it.

 CIDP / chronic variants

 For those of you living with CIDP, or another of the chronic variants, you may have a suppressed immune system, depending on your treatment.
-Receiving immunoglobulin, either intravenously or subcutaneously, does not suppress your immune system, nor does plasmapheresis (plasma exchange / plex).
+Receiving immunoglobulin, either intravenously or subcutaneously, does not suppress your immune system, nor does plasmapheresis (also known as plasma exchange or plex).
 However, if you take steroids, or other immunosuppressant drugs, then you are considered to be more vulnerable.
 If you are unsure, ask your GP or neurologist

 Instructions for everyone in the UK, effective from 24th March until further notice

 Stay at home.
 Protect the NHS.
 Save lives.